protocolbuffers/protobuf/docs/cpp_build_systems.md

     could conditionally add fine-grained libraries to some builds, but not others.

-Another subtlety for tests is due to Bazel internals: internally, a slightly different configuration is used when evaluating `cc_test` rules as compared to `cc_dist_library`.
+Another subtlety for tests is due to Bazel internals.
+Internally, a slightly different configuration is used when evaluating `cc_test` rules as compared to `cc_dist_library`.
 If `cc_test` targets are included in a `cc_dist_library` rule, and both are evaluated by Bazel, this can result in a build-time error: